-It lives on: MGR’s secret Rover facelift
+Rover 75: MGR’s secret Rover facelift

 A date was set, embargoes were created, and fans with an appetite for the new were on tenterhooks… and then, three days before the official announcement, Rover’s own advertising in the London Evening Standard and Daily Mirror, revealed the new cars in their grainy monochrome glory.
-Oh dear.
+Oh dear…

 It might have looked sleeker, but few 75 fans preferred it.
 However, the‘s more imposing full-depth affair – although initially harder to stomach – was judged to be more successful and fitting of the marque.

-The main thrust of the 2006 model was to see the replacement of BMW’s M47 turbodiesel in favour of Powertrain’s impressive , which had started out unpromisingly in testing, but which had emerged as a fitting common rail-fuelled replacement.
+The main thrust of the 2006 model was to see the replacement of BMW’s M47 turbodiesel in favour of Powertrain’s impressive , which had started out unpromising in testing, but which had emerged as a fitting common rail-fuelled replacement.

 According to a couple of sources, this car was to also incorporate a 103mm stretch in the wheelbase to improve rear room as well as improve the already impressive chassis settings.
 New door pressings were being developed to meet this need, although according to Lee Mitchell, this was never in his design brief.

 Although it doesn’t look it in these renderings, Mitchell stated that the new car would have used new sheet metal from the A-pillar forward.
 He said: ‘It was scarily like the Jaguar XF, and this is going back six years ago before that car was even a sketch!’

-Certainly, there’s a resemblance around the headlamps and in the grille shape that’s hard to ignore, and according to Lee, it was rendered to full-size in clay, and it looked a real step forward.
+Certainly, there’s a resemblance around the headlamps and in the grille shape that’s hard to ignore, and according to Lee, it was rendered to full-size in clay, and it looked like a real step forward.